bodin/pdf-templates/README.md

 ```

 ## Attributes
-Attributes by default cascaade syntactically down into their children.
+Attributes by default cascade syntactically down into their children.
 Specifying
 `fontColor="red"` on a table will mean every `text` cell is printed in red font -
 unless another parent changes it between the `table` and `text` cell.

+**All attributes can be written in camel case, or dash syntax.  `paddingTop` or `padding-top`**

 ```
 layout = "int int*"